OzzkanBulut/Java-Essentials/README.md

 # Java-Essentials

-This is the Java Essentials course by Koushik Kothagal, javabrains.io
+This is the Java Essentials course by Koushik Kothagal, javabrains.io.
+Every unit contains my notes about the topics.